 - Toe Touch: Standing with feet together, slowly and gently roll your upper body towards your toes, reaching down with the fingers as far as possible.
 Keep legs straight throughout the bend.
 Then slowly and carefully roll the upper body back up to a standing position, and repeat 10 times.

-For further fall prevention recommendations and exercises, or to schedule an in-home evaluation of your senior loved one’s home to help prevent senior falls, contact Morning Glory Home Care, providers of home care in Godfrey and the surrounding areas, by calling us any time at 618-667-8400.
+For further fall prevention recommendations and exercises, or to schedule an in-home evaluation of your senior loved one’s home to help prevent senior falls, contact Morning Glory Home Care, providers of elder care in Edwardsville, IL and the surrounding areas.
+Call us any time at 618-667-8400.